SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 The above simple instructions allow deep linking to work via your website's main `/.well-known` URL.

-To get Android to [autoverify](#autoverify) your app's domains (skipping the user ["Ask" step](#android-ask)), you need to serve spec files from your *specific* tracking domains, *while also forwarding* opens and clicks to SparkPost on that domain.
+To get Android to [auto-verify](#auto-verify) your app's domains (skipping the user ["Ask" step](#android-ask)), you need to serve spec files from your *specific* tracking domains, *while also forwarding* opens and clicks to SparkPost on that domain.
 Follow the steps in [this article](./using-proxy-https-tracking-domain), then modify the Apache patterns to look like this:

 ```apacheconf